CODE-AXION/CODE-AXION/README.md

  - Fun Fact:
    - 🎞 Favourite Youtuber: Watches Alot Of Michael Reeves Videos
    - 🎮 Big Fan Boi Of Playstation Watches Gameplays and Trailers Alot
-   - 🎹 I used to Play Piano And Do 🎛 🎚 Music Composition and Soundtrack Covers with Fl Studio and Stuff, (But now i only focus on these stuffs)
+   - 🎹 I used to Play Piano And Do 🎛 🎚 Music Composition and Soundtrack Covers with Fl Studio and Stuff, (But Now I Only Focus On My Career)

 <center>
  <h3 align="center">My Skills and Tech Stack I Work With:</h3>